Hunting in Australia: Aboriginal hunting

 Aboriginal Australians lived on the Australian continent for thousands of years before Europeans settlement in the late 1700s.
 They had a wealth of animals to hunt and had very refined and sometimes ingenious ways of hunting them.

 Hunting techniques

-Boomerang

-Boomerangs have been used as a hunting tool by Aborigines for tens of thousands of years.
+Boomerangs have been used as a hunting tool by Aboriginal Peoples for tens of thousands of years.
 The way a hunter tends to use a boomerang is to rustle tree branches, causing the birds inside to be startled and fly into nets that the hunter had already set up between trees.
 Contrary to popular belief, Aboriginal hunting boomerangs are not designed to return to the thrower.

-Throwing sticks

 Related to the boomerang, a throwing stick is bigger and heavier.
 These heftier weapons are used to hunt bigger animals such as kangaroos.
 They were thrown straight at their target and could even break bones on impact.
 This made it a lethal tool in the hands of an experienced hunter.

-Fire

 Aboriginals use fire to clear vegetation from patches of land to make it easier to hunt game.
 Among the animals hunted are monitor lizards.
-Surprisingly in areas where the technique is used, the lizard population increases by as much as 100%.
-This is thought to be because burning established vegetation clears land for the growth of new plant species, increasing biodiversity thus improving the lizards' habitat.